tc39/proposal-smart-pipelines/readme.md

 blocks].

 #### “Don’t make me overthink.”
+The syntax should not make a developer overthink about the syntax, rather than their product.

 ##### Syntactic locality
 The syntax should minimize the parsing lookahead that the compiler must check.
 If the grammar makes [garden-path syntax][] common, then this increases the